Strategy Breakdown11 min readLast reviewed

 Meta does the top-of-funnel work - new product introductions, creative-driven category creation, audience building.
 The demand it generates spills into branded search and direct traffic.
 Google Ads dropshipping captures that downstream demand at the bottom of the funnel through Search, Shopping, and Performance Max.

 The handoff is the unlock.
 Run Meta to introduce the product.
 Watch branded search lift in Google Ads.
 Capture it with a Search backstop.
-Watch Performance Max learn from the new conversion signal.
-The channels stop competing for last-click and start compounding.
+Watch Performance Max learn from the new conversion volume.
+The channels stop competing for last-click and start compounding each other.

 We see this clearest in fashion and home decor dropshipping.
 A Reels creative goes viral on Meta.
 Two weeks later, branded search on Google for the brand name doubles.
 Smart Bidding sees the new conversion volume and ramps Performance Max.
 The blended ROAS goes up across both channels.

 The trap is letting the two channels fight over the same conversion.
-Solve it with proper attribution (we use server-side tracking on every account so both channels see real conversions, not pixel ghosts) and a clear channel role agreement.
+Solve it with proper attribution - we use server-side tracking on every account so both channels see real conversions, not pixel ghosts - and a clear channel role agreement.
+Meta creates the demand.
+Google kills the conversion.

 What changes when you run both well